 This campaign autonomy allows you to choose the right type of ad for the right type of audience, based on your campaign’s key objective.
 LinkedIn’s KPIs also allow you to monitor the success of your campaign in real-time, so as to make any necessary amendments to you content, if need be.

-So, now that we’ve broken down the fundamentals of accurately targeting your LinkedIn ad campaign, this should get you on the road to success with reaching the right audience to meet your marketing targets.
+So, now that we’ve broken down the fundamentals of accurately targeting your LinkedIn ad campaign, this should get you on the road to success with reaching the right audience to meet your marketing objectives.

 LinkedIn is a brilliant and extensive platform for being as specific as possibly when it comes to reaching a precise group of users to ensure your campaign is successful, so taking the time to be sure of your campaign’s goals, as well as the right targeting options per your campaign, will help you to harness the information you need to directly target the most conversion-likely leads.